 A less obvious benefit is that you’ll devote less time and resources to building out training content, a labor intensive process.

 A third benefit: creating a call recording repository keeps training content fresh and up-to-date automatically.

-Let your ramped reps provide their best examples and create a culture of sharing strong examples.
+Let your ramped sales reps provide their best examples for new sales reps and create a culture of sharing strong examples in the process.

 Sales Onboarding Tip #5: Continually Measure